+Original Use: Magistrates' Court

+Current Use: Offices

+Parish:

-Architect: Unknown Original Use: Magistrates' Court Current Use: Offices Condition: Good Occupancy: Occupied Parish: Ward: Market Harborough - Great Bowden & Arden
+Ward: Market Harborough - Great Bowden & Arden

 A purpose-built Magistrates' Court reflects the nineteenth century expansion of the town.
-With the close association between the police and the prosecution process, Magistrates Courts of this period were frequently adjacent to a police station
+With the close association between the police and the prosecution process, Magistrates Courts of this period were frequently adjacent to a police station s also a single storey brick building to the left of the court that is also part of it; this vas possibly a Police Station originally.

 The building consists of a single storey and is made up of brick with stone dressings.
 The interior of the building features a hall decorated with glazed tiles with Art Nouveau motifs.
 In 1994 a single-storey extension was added to the building.
-There is also a single storey brick building to the left of the court that is also part of it; this was possibly a Police Station originally.
+There